nmshd/documentation/_docs_integrate/data-model-overview.md

 ResponseItems are sent inside of a Response.
 They contain the response data that is sent by the recipient of the Request.
 There are three different kinds of ResponseItems: `AcceptResponseItem`, `RejectResponseItem` and `ErrorResponseItem`.
-Depending on the actual RequestItem and the AcceptRequestItemParameters used, there can be different derivations of these three items.
+Depending on the actual [RequestItem](#requestitems) and the [DecideRequestItemParameters](#deciderequestitemparameters) used, there can be different derivations of these three items.
 For more information, please consult the respective chapter of the [Request and Response introduction]({% link _docs_integrate/request-and-response-introduction.md %}#types-of-requestitems).

 #### AcceptResponseItem